TangentMicroServices/UserService/README.md

 # User Service

 User management service authenticates users for all the other micro services projects.

+The documentation is hosted at [http://userservice.readthedocs.org/en/latest/]()

 ## Setting Up